chrischenyc/url-shortener-cdk-typescript/README.md

 ## How to deploy

-make sure your CLI has been granted access to AWS, `AWS_PROFILE` and `AWS_REGION` have correct values.
+Prerequisite: your CLI should have access to AWS with suitable `AWS_PROFILE` and `AWS_REGION`.

 - `yarn` - install dependencies
-- `cdk bootstrap` - if you haven't got stack `CDKToolkit` deployed on CloudFormation
+- `cdk bootstrap` - if you haven't got stack `CDKToolkit` on CloudFormation
-- `cdk deploy`    - deploy the dev version of this stack `UrlShortenerStack-dev` to your default AWS account/region
+- `cdk deploy '*'` - deploy all stacks to dev environment
-- `ENV=prod cdk deploy`    - deploy the production version of this stack `UrlShortenerStack-prod` to your default AWS account/region
+- `ENV=prod cdk deploy '*'` - deploy all stacks to production environment